RentTheRunway/sonar/README.md

 Dependencies
 ------------

-You can run this role combined with the role pcextreme.mariadb.
+- You can run this role combined with the role pcextreme.mariadb.
 An implementation with Postgres is possible.
+- This role assumes the vanilla datadog-agent was already configured, if it hasn't been please do not run the tasks tagged `datadog`.

 Example Usage
 ----------------